Tangerine-Community/Tangerine-client-legacy/README.markdown

  - npm run testWatch will run mocha tests in the browser at http://localhost:9000/test/ and watch for changes to coffeescript files.
  - npm run debug will copy files into www/compiled and build index-dev.html.
 Use this when using chrome debugger until gulp handles sourcemaps better (https://github.com/terinjokes/gulp-uglify/issues/105).
 It's a little wonky; it may fail the first time it is run.
 Try again.
- - npm run debug-gulp index-dev will debug the index-dev gulp targeet in iron-node.
+ - npm run debug-gulp index-dev will debug the index-dev gulp target in iron-node.
 Place the "debugger" keyword where you need the debugger to pause.
+ - npm run debug-test will enable you to view the app and unit tests at the same time.
+Coffee source changes will get rendered to js. http://localhost:9000/test/

 ## Bootstrapping